 Now it is possible to buy tickets online, but if you do not choose this option, start with the Roman Forum and then go to the Colosseum.

 You can find some other ideas for first timers in Rome here.

 2. Altare della Patria/Piazza Venezia and Trajan column

-After your visit to these iconic places of Rome, head to Piazza Venezia via Via dei Fori Imperiali.
-On your way on your right you will see the Trajan’s forum and сolumn.
-Trajan is one of the most successful emperors of Rome in terms of military conquests and implemented social programmes, so these places deserve some attention.
+After you visit these iconic places of Rome, head to Piazza Venezia via Via dei Fori Imperiali.
+On your way on your right you will see the Trajan’s forum and column.
+Trajan is one of the most successful emperors of Rome in terms of military conquests and implemented many social programmes, so these places deserve some attention.

 While in Piazza Venezia you will see one of the most impressive buildings in Rome: the white Altare della Patria, or Altar of the Homeland.
 It is a place to see the Monument to the Unknown Soldier and the eternal flame.
 And if you are ready to shell out some money, you can get a panoramic view of the city from the chariots’ height.

 From Piazza Venezia take Via Plebiscite – Corso Vittorio Emanuele II – Corso del Rinascimento: this is the way to Piazza Navona.
 I love this square with its artists, fountains, architecture and positive vibes!
 Actually, this is probably my most favorite place in Rome, and it is a real pity that there are no benches (which is good for the restaurant owners).